OmarBedawi/myMovies/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+1. Log in to GitHub and choose [myMovies](https://github.com/OmarBedawi/myMovies).
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone`, and then paste the URL you copied in Step 3.
+7. Press Enter.
+Your local clone will be created.

 ## Credits
 ### Content